LonJonn/Portfolio/src/_writeups/the-sausage-box.md

 - Socket-IO for web sockets
 - Buefy component library built on BulmaCSS

 This project was a simple user-interface for reading a directory of video files and serving them over our LAN.
-I also added functionality to download a video by its URL to add to the server remotely.
+I also added functionality to download a video by it's URL to add to the server remotely.

 This download feature actually undertook many iterations before I decided to use web sockets.
 Originally, when downloading, I would hit the server using AJAX calls on a short interval with `setInterval` until the download completed.
 Yikes... 😬 Eventually I found out about web sockets which I used for real-time download progress updates!